Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

 How to Find Long-Tail Keywords

-Ranking for the right long-tail keywords might be better than gold.
+Ranking for the right long-tail keywords might be better than striking gold.

 Discovering new long-tail keywords is easy, and you can create a substantial list in minutes.

-First, grab the long-tail keywords that you know you rank for: open your Search Console, click Search Traffic > Search Analytics and then select Clicks, Impressions, and Position (we’re not worrying about CTR for this step).
-Scroll to the bottom and click Download to receive the entire list.
+First, grab the long-tail keywords that you know you rank from your Search Console.

 Now download the same information for your PPC campaigns, Facebook page, Twitter account, YouTube videos, Instagram, and any other metrics you can think of that might reveal new terms.
-Now plug all these terms into a spreadsheet, so that you have all of your potential long-tails in one place.

 Next, try to discover new long-tail keywords in your niche that you could rank for.
 Here’s how to create a list of potential long-tails manually:

-- Prepare a list of seed keywords.
-Use a keyword planning tool to generate a list of seed keywords, but try to stay away from Google AdWords.
-While this free tool is great for generating a list of commercial terms to target, it intentionally steers away from long-tail terms with lower search volume, making it not very useful for our purposes.
+Prepare a list of seed keywords.
+Use a keyword planning tool to generate a list of seed keywords but try to stay away from Google AdWords.
+While this free tool is excellent for developing a list of commercial terms to target, it intentionally steers away from long-tail terms with lower search volume, making it not very useful for our purposes.

-- Write down Google’s autocomplete suggestions.
+Look at Google’s autocomplete suggestions.
 Type each seed keyword into Google and write down its autocomplete suggestions.

-- Write down Google’s related search suggestions.
+Collate Google’s related search suggestions.
 Scroll to the bottom of each SERP and write down the related searches.

-- Add these potential long-tails to your spreadsheet.
-Group all your terms together and get ready to start pruning your list.
+Add these potential long-tails to your target list.
+Group all your terms and get ready to start pruning your list.

-The thought of manually finding and entering all of these potential keywords sounds painful, right?
-But today’s software makes this entire research step easy!
-The best programs will even sort through multiple search engines for you, and they may discover long-tails you overlooked.

-Once again, don’t use Google AdWords.
-There are many other programs that intuitively discover and sort through long-tail keywords on your behalf.
+- The best programs will even sort through multiple search engines for you, and they may discover long-tails you overlooked.
+Many other programs intuitively discover and sort through long-tail keywords on your behalf.

 When you’ve trimmed your list down to the strongest candidates (anywhere from half a dozen to a few hundred long-tails), you’ll be ready to start optimizing your pages and adding them to your content.